Powered by people.

 Jennifer T. Skalitzky

-Senior Assistive Technology Facilitator, M.S.
+Senior Assistive Technology Facilitator and Director of Infinitec Services, M.S.
 Ed, ATP

 Jennifer works for UCP-Infinitec as an Assistive Technology Facilitator and has been in the field of assistive technology for over 20 years.
 She performs collaborations, provides trainings and coordinated webinars in the past.
 Read More